ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 Now this team were a part of a larger cooperation and did not have all the equipment they needed to test if what they had created actually worked or not.
 At the end of sprints they simple shipped stuff off to another team that would test it.
 So I asked them, "how long does it take before you get feedback from the test team?".
 The answer I got was that "It can take up to 18 months!"

 Clearly waiting so long for feedback on what you are doing is not the most inspiring working environment.
-Basically you get the feeling nobody cares what you do and that it doesn't matter anyway.
+Basically, you get the feeling nobody cares what you do and that it doesn't matter anyway.
 What looked like disengaged, somewhat irresponsible, individuals was merely a logical result of setting up an environment that created that behavior!

 ### Some techniques to address this condition
 * Create real potentially releasable increments of your product/service as frequent as possible.
 At least every sprint.
 * Slicing stories vertically so that even each releasable increment is created in many smaller steps, each giving technical feedback about working integrations etc.
 * Making sure teams have frequent stakeholder, customer and end-user contact.
 In Scrum this can be during Sprints and at Sprint Reviews.
-* Techniques such as impact mapping from the compelling direction section that makes sure the team actually knows what the purpose of the work is.
+* Techniques such as impact mapping from the compelling direction section that makes sure the team actually know what the purpose of the work is.
 Without that, any measure of progress is less meaningful.

 ## Clear and Significant Autonomy